strinking/docflow/README.md

 ```

 ## Contributing
 The master branch **must always be working without any bugs**, so adding new features, fixing bugs, refactoring code or other changes must be worked on within branches.
 For discussion and getting your branch merged, please use Pull Requests.
+Also, please make sure to use *descriptive commit messages* so other collaborators can understand your changes easier.

 Pull Requests are validated through the tests in `test` using **Travis**.